getsling/GVPhotoBrowser/README.md

 GVPhotoBrowser consists of `GVPhotoBrowser`, a `UIScrollView` subclass to be used directly in your own view controllers; and `GVPhotoBrowserViewController` which you can subclass, and which will take care of creating the `GVPhotoBrowser` with the correct frame and auto resizing masks, and the delegate and datasource set to itself.
 Again, very similar to `UITableView` and `UITableViewController`.

+It does not come with title or `UIPageControl` handling.
+Adding a page control is easily done in your view controller, use the delegate to set the current page.
+And if you want to show titles or captions, this can be done by customizing the `UIImageView` that your datasource returns.
+These design decisions are what make GVPhotoBrowser so flexible.

 ## Example
 An example of using the photo browser to load remote images using [SDWebImage](https://github.com/rs/SDWebImage).